mlapinm/A02Nh/html6ccna/b107tabs.md

 subnets
-13 subnets The number of routes for subnets of the classful network known to this router, from all sources, including local routesóthe /32 routes that match each router interface IP address.
+13 subnets The number of routes for subnets of the classful network known to this router, from all sources, including local routes‚Äîthe /32 routes that match each router interface IP address.
 3 Number of
 masks